 Pre-school education in Chin State is severely limited.
 Often, children aged 3-5 years receive no teaching in their own ethnic language.
 These problems continue into primary school and, combined with high levels of household poverty, contribute to a school drop-out rate of 18% by 11 years of age.

 The drop-out rate is highest amongst the poorest, who rely on children to perform domestic and farming duties, and to care for younger siblings while parents work.
 Poor households are also less likely to be able to cope with economic shocks resulting from loss of employment, illness or death.
-In rural areas, these factors, combined with lack of access to educational services, and exams that are often set in non-ethnic languages, contribute to only 8% of children passing their final exams at age 15, compared to 17.8% in urban areas.
+In rural areas, these factors, combined with lack of access to educational services, and exams that are often set in non-ethnic languages result in less than 5.5% of youths in Chin State making it through school to pass their critical Grade 10 exams.

 Traditional livelihoods in Chin State are rooted in agriculture; usually paddy rice, mobile fowl and livestock farms, and slash and burn crop-planting techniques.
 However, deforestation and changes in rainfall and the climate are reducing farmers' harvest.
 Cash crops cannot compete with lowland products or those arriving from other countries.
 Falling yields of rice and maize, the local staple diet, are all factors making life harder.
 In addition, safe water supplies for drinking and crop irrigation are insufficient for local demand.